☎ +44 (0)1452 770042+44 (0)1452 770042 ✉ firstname.lastname@example.org

 Achieving constant level can be easier if you have access to array design software.
 EASE (an acronym for

 Enhanced Acoustic Simulator for Engineers), which can be used with a wide range of loudspeaker systems, is an industry standard, but some manufacturers provide their own system-specific equivalent software (e.g. d&b audiotechnik's ArrayCalc).

 Some techniques help to achieve these objectives:

-Optimising placement in the vertical plane.
+Optimising loudspeaker placement in the horizontal plane.

-Optimising placement in the horizontal plane.
+Optimising loudspeaker placement in the vertical plane.

 Issues particular to bass speakers.